 There are breaks in the mornings and at lunch, and in the afternoons in which you can meet with instructors for additional help or make use of the computer labs.
 For students without personal computers, computer labs are available on campus, in residence halls, and in the University College building where the English Language Institute (ELI) is housed.

-The afternoons are dedicated to numerous invited experts who will address a wide variety of issues (abolition, academic integrity, climate change and sustainability, gender and identity issues, global communication and international advertising discourse, library research skills, media and diversity, managing expectations, mental health and wellness, public safety, resources in the US health care system, sexual harassment, student expectations and responsibilities, student rights as non-US citizens, team building, technical writing, technology in the classroom, and the US higher education, government and legal systems).
+The afternoons are dedicated to numerous invited experts who will address a wide variety of issues (abolition, academic integrity, climate change and sustainability, conflict management, entrepreneurship and technological innovation, gender and identity issues, global communication and international advertising discourse, library research skills, media and diversity, managing expectations, mental health and wellness, public safety, resources in the US health care system, sexual harassment, student expectations and responsibilities, student rights as non-US citizens, team building, technical writing, technology in the classroom, and the US higher education, government and legal systems).

 Facilitators will attend all afternoon presentations and events to provide additional discussion opportunities after the speakers have completed their sessions.
 The schedule allows for an hour discussion period.